shirleypyj/irishub/docs/software/cli-client.md

 ## Introduction

-`iriscli` is a client for the IRISnet network.
+`iriscli` is a client for IRIS Network.
 IRISnet users can use `iriscli` to send different transactions and query the blockchain data.

 ## iriscli Work Directory